 It’s remarkable how quickly an employee’s inner commando comes out when playing laser tag.
 Suddenly Charlie, who keeps mostly to himself, is army crawling on the floor, strategically targeting the more skilled members of the other team and using tactical hand signals.

 Laser tag gives you two different team building options.
-You can pit your entire FM team against a group of strangers and build camaraderie through fighting a shared enemy.
-Or you can separate the FM team into two separate squads and let them go head-to-head.
+You can pit your entire facilities management team against a group of strangers and build camaraderie through fighting a shared enemy.
+Or you can separate the facilities management team into two separate squads and let them go head-to-head.
 The latter allows you to put employees who don’t know each other too well on the same team and give them the opportunity to work together.

 4. Tourist Activity